patuf/simple_bank_bh/decisionLog.md

 * endpoind: /customers + number of accounts & total balance, pageable
 * endpoint: /all accounts for customer, with date of creation and balance, pageable
 * endpoint: /all transactions for an account, pageable

+### Aggregate Roots
+Both Account and Customer are considered aggregate roots.
+Trying to keep the implementation closer to the real world , each of these entities seems to have its own complexity.
+Keeping them as separate aggregates would also help forking out a separate Users microservice.